SiloCityLabs/blog/content/post/2017/2017-12-28-complete-smart-home-setup.md

   * [Energizer AA batteries][37] x 8 x $14.99(12) = $14.99
       * Total Smart home cost at market value: $1171.42

-Don&#8217;t get discouraged by the high price tag, You need to keep an eye out for deals.
+Don't get discouraged by the high price tag, You need to keep an eye out for deals.
 Many of these smart home items go on sale for over 50% off.
 A great forum I subscribed to is [SmartThings Deals][38], users post deals here all the time.
 This is how I got my bulbs for less than $7 each.
-I also received most of my google home mini&#8217;s for free with select offers.
+I also received most of my google home mini's for free with select offers.

 If you have any other smart home stuff you think should be on this list let me know in the comments.